vboussange/PhDthesis/draft/conclusion.md

 ### main limitations:

-- **Alternatives for the forward and inverse modelling of evolutionary dynamics may be considered**
+- **Alternatives to the methods presented in \cref{chap1,chap4} may be considered for the forward modelling of eco-evolutionary dynamics**
-  - Although PDEs are computationally more efficient than IBMs, they remain demanding in terms of computation power.
+  - PDEs are useful mathematical objects that allow an analytical underpinning to IBMs and demand less computational power, as soon as the number of individual becomes large.
+  - Nevertheless, they become dramatically cosly in high dimensions, because they track the evolution of the entire population distribution
-    - While \chap4 provides efficient methods to approximately compute the evolution of the entire distribution, only the first three moments are usually of interest for the investigation of eco-evolutionary dynamics.
+  - \chap4 provided efficient methods to approximately compute the PDE solution, but suffer from drawbacks which may prevent their practical use for the forward modelling of eco-evolutionary dynamics.

-    - Further, spatial graphs may be more adapted to model population geographical landscape \cite{XXX}, and we are far away from the consideration of more than 2 to 3 traits \cite{Chiara,GuillaumeLeGland}
-    - Also, the MLP can only provide one point at a time, which is of limited use for practical purposes
+    - In particular, the MLP can only provide one point at a time, which is of limited use for practical purposes
     - On the other hand, the ML based approach requires intensive use of GPU, and the tuning of meta parameters, inluding the choice of a kernel for the integration of the nonlocal term
       - It is also not adequate for deep time, since it involves the training of a neural network at each time step
       - \cite{Akesson2021} : PDE methods are probably not as adapted as trait based ODEs.
 Those simpler models can already address important questions regarding climate change.
+    - only the first three moments are usually of interest for the investigation of eco-evolutionary dynamics
+    - Further, spatial graphs may be more adapted to model population geographical landscape \cite{XXX}, and we are far away from the consideration of more than 2 to 3 traits \cite{Chiara,GuillaumeLeGland}

   - Alternatives to the direct simulation of PDEs have been proposed, including moment closure approximation \cite{Wickman2021,Lion2022,Nordbotten2020}.
     - Those approaches consist in approximate the solution to the PDE with a gaussian distribution, which allows to transform the PDE problem into a sytem of coupled differential equations
     - Both approaches approximate the solution to the PDE with a gaussian distribution, resulting in modelling the time evolution of the population size, the mean trait value in each dimension (d), and the variance-covariance matrix (d^2), resulting in overall d(d+1) + 1 variables to simulate, as such scaling only polynomially in the number of dimension